DHHR reports more than 3.03 million Covid-19 tests have been completed

 Delays may be experienced with the reporting of information from the local health department to DHHR.
-As case surveillance continues at the local health department level, it may reveal that those tested in a certain county may not be a resident of that county, or even the state as an individual in question may have crossed the state border to be tested.
-Such is the case of Jefferson County in this report.
+As case surveillance continues at the local health department level, it may reveal that those tested in a certain county may not be a resident of that county or even the state as an individual in question may have crossed the state border to be tested.
+Such is the case of Lincoln, Mingo, Monongalia, and Ohio counties in this report.
 Please visit www.coronavirus.wv.gov for more detailed information.

-Free pop-up COVID-19 testing is available today in Barbour, Berkeley, Doddridge, Jefferson, Lincoln, Mingo, Putnam, Ritchie, Tyler/Wetzel, and Wayne counties.
+Free pop-up COVID-19 testing is available today in Barbour, Berkeley, Grant, Jefferson, Lincoln, Logan, Marshall, Mineral, Monongalia, and Wayne counties.

 Barbour County